The Magnificent Seven… Or Maybe Eight

 From a very early age, the word ‚Tucson‘ for me was synonymous with a land full of wonders.
 This place was so far away that people talked in this strange language, English, which I liked the sound of because it was spoken by people that I loved dearly.
 Apparently, Tucson was so warm that houses had swimming pools, and cacti grew in the garden because it was in the middle of the desert.
 The desert was inhabited by rattlesnakes, and also large spiders.
 One of the spiders was called George as it was practically a member of the household.
 Eeek.

-A mere toddler then, I frequently heard my uncle and aunt, who is American, talk about Arizona, the place where they had met while my uncle was on a school exchange.
-Matching Arizona to the place where Westerns were filmed, I believed my aunt to be a veritable Indian due to her dark long hair, tan and beautiful turquoise jewellery.
+A mere toddler then, I frequently heard my uncle and aunt, who is from the US, talk about Arizona, the place where they had met while my uncle was on a school exchange.
+Matching Arizona to the place where Westerns were filmed, I believed my aunt to be a veritable Native American due to her dark long hair, tan and beautiful turquoise jewellery.
 The place came to life through their stories, which I soaked up.

 What remains is this beautiful landscape, with wildlife in abundance (only the resident roadrunner stayed in hiding during my visit), and the kindness of the people.
 Some of them I’d already known from the stories, like my aunt’s legendary sister and her husband.
 I was so glad to finally meet them!

 Two weeks went by much too fast, and while we didn’t go as far as the Grand Canyon, we did a lot of exploring in, err… the ‚proximity‘ (in other words: only three hours driving one way, not six…).
 Here are my favourite spots, should you be in the area and have a chance to check them out: